MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/format-pane.md

 <sup>*</sup> The enumeration list formatting property is different in the formatting model and in the capabilities file.

-* Declare the following in the formatting settings class, including the list of enumeration items:
+* Declare the following properties in the formatting settings class, including the list of enumeration items:

   * ItemDropdown
   * ItemFlagsSelection

-* Declare the following in the formatting settings class, without the list of enumeration items.
-Declate their enumeration items list in *capabilities.json* under the appropriate object.
+* Declare the following properties in the formatting settings class, without the list of enumeration items.
+Declare their enumeration items list in *capabilities.json* under the appropriate object.
 (These types are the same as in the previous API versions):

   * AutoDropdown
   * AutoFlagSelection